The American Folk Art Museum Library and Archives

 The American Folk Art Museum’s 1961 charter mandated the creation of a museum, library, and educational center and has since provided dedicated exhibition space for art by the self-taught and has also been a center for scholarship and education.

 The museum’s library and archives are noncirculating research collections providing comprehensive coverage in areas of primary interest to the museum.
-The library and archives are currently undergoing a major cataloging project and will be available to researchers by appointment at the forthcoming Library and Archives Study Center, which will open in 2015.
+The library and archives are currently undergoing a major cataloging project and will be available to researchers by appointment at the forthcoming Library and Archives Study Center, which will open in fall 2015.

 The American Folk Art Museum Library contains more than 10,000 volumes, including monographs and exhibition and auction catalogs, as well as substantial runs of nearly two hundred periodicals.
 It is a singular repository of scholarship in the field, unique in that its holdings include resources on both traditional folk art and art by the self-taught from the twentieth century to the present together under one roof.